Professional and Career Development Loans guide

 |Loan amount||Representative APR||Repayment period||Monthly repayment||Total repayment|

 You may be able to find a personal loan with a better interest rate elsewhere.
 In this case, you could take out a loan with a lower interest rate to repay the Career Development Loan, and then pay back the new loan with smaller interest charges.

-However, all loans come with risks, and we would strongly advise against taking out additional loans without fully researching your options and the consequences of doing so first, including the early repayment conditions on your Career Development Loan.
+However, all loans come with risks.
+We would strongly advise against taking out additional loans without fully researching your options and the consequences of doing so first, including the early repayment conditions on your Career Development Loan.

 Don't forget that you'll still have to repay your loan if you drop out of the course, or the course provider goes out of business.